Documentation Change 101

 Details about each of these are below.
 And for all the paperwork and applications you fill out and/or complete and/or receive, MAKE A COPY for yourself!
 There’s no telling when you just might need it later on.

 The most important piece of paper you will need is a letter from the doctor overseeing your transition.
-Everything else depends on that document; if you don’t have one, you won’t get anywhere.
-The doctor needs to be an internist, endocrinologist, gynecologist, urologist or psychiatrist.
+With the exception of your name change, everything else depends on that document; if you don’t have one, you won’t get anywhere.
+The doctor can be any specialty but it carries more weight if the doctor is an internist, endocrinologist, gynecologist, urologist or psychiatrist.
 The letter needs to be on the physician’s letterhead, which must contain the physician’s full name, address and telephone number.
 The letter or letterhead also must contain the doctor’s medical license/certificate number, the issuing state of the license/certificate and the doctor’s DEA registration number.
 The following form should be used for the body of the letter, as it contains the information needed to certify that you really are changing your gender.
 Substitute the appropriate data for the underlined portions.
 Your name in this letter should be the name you want to have post-transition -your new name.
 Some doctors may want to write their own letter, but the verbiage here must be in the letter in some manner.
 Be advised that the more extra stuff that is in the letter, the more it may distract from the main message, which is that the doctor is verifying that you are actually changing your gender.

 To whom it may concern: